COP29: Who pays climate funding for developing countries? – DW – 11/11/2024

 No climate protection without emissions reduction

-"There's a huge disconnect between the rhetoric and the reality when it comes to claiming you'll be 1.5 C aligned and then not meeting one of the central tasks," said Alden Meyer, a senior US and international climate policy analyst at think tank E3G.
+"There's a huge disconnect between the rhetoric and the reality when it comes to claiming you'll be 1.5 C aligned and then not meeting one of the central tasks," said Alden Meyer, a senior US and international climate policy analyst at E3G, a Europe-based climate think tank.

 The EU, in particular, is pushing for increased funding to developing countries to be linked to more climate protection.
 At the same time, UAE, Azerbaijan and next year's climate summit host Brazil all have plans to expand fossil fuel production, continued Meyer.
 Similar trends can be seen in the USA, Canada, Norway, Australia and the United Kingdom.